Moshe Pearlman

 Moshe Pearlman (משה פרלמן; 1911 – 5 April 1986), born Maurice Pearlman, was an Israeli writer.

 Biography

-He was born in England and his original name was Morris Perlman.
+He was born in London, England, and his original name was Morris Perlman.
 His father was born in Minsk, his mother was born in England by an immigrant family who came from Poland.

-He studied at the London School of Economics and was a student of Harold Laski.
+He studied at the London School of Economics, and was a student of Harold Laski.

+He first worked in the 1930s as a journalist, where he was editor of the Zionist Review.
+In 1936, he emigrated to Israel, and lived in a kibbutz for a year.

-He first worked as a journalist and emigrated to Israel.
-He joined the Army of the newly founded state.
+He joined the Army of the newly founded State of Israel.
 From 1948 to 1952 he was the first Israeli military spokesman.

 In 1960 he retired and devoted himself to literary activity.